OSGeo/PROJ/docs/source/operations/projections/tobmerc.rst

 occasionally occurs.
 One method of contrasting the Mercator projection is to present an alternative in the form of an equal area projection.
-The map projection derived here is thus not simply a pretty Christmas tree ornament: it is instead a complement to Mercator's conformal navigation anamorphose and can be displayed as an alternative.
+The map projection derived here is thus not simply a pretty Christmas tree ornament: it is instead a complement to Mercator's conformal navigation anamorphosis and can be displayed as an alternative.
 The equations for the new map projection preserve the latitudinal stretching of the Mercator while adjusting the longitudinal spacing.
 This allows placement of the new map